 Patient safety is our highest priority.
 With the COVID 19 pandemic, we have to make frequent adjustments to the ever-changing situation.
 Our visitation policy mirrors that of Baptist Health Paducah as they are our host facility.
-At this time our visitation policy is 2 visitors per patient between the hours of 6 a.m. to 9 p.m.
+At this time our visitation policy is one visitor allowed at a time, between the hours of 6 a.m. to 9 p.m.

 from 6 a.m. to 9 p.m.